streptomyces/advancedR/README.md

 # containing the value 42.

 # Nothing prevents two symbols from refering to the same
-# memory address.
+# object.
 In fact this is what happens after

 y <- x;